IBM/deploy-app-using-tekton-on-kubernetes/README.md

   http://<public-ip-of kubernetes-cluster>:32426/
 ```

 Once application is deployed and you need to make any changes, then you have to re-run the steps again.
 In order to build, test, and deploy application faster and more reliably, need to automate the entire workflow.
 We should follow the modern development practices that is continuous integration and delivery (CI/CD) as it reduces the overhead of development and deployment process and saves significant time and effort.
+The next section of this tutorial explains the build and deploy approach using Tekton Pipelines.

 ## Section 2 - To build and deploy an application on Kubernetes Service using Tekton Pipeline